-- Some areas of the skin become red and inflamed.
-The most commonly affected areas are next to skin creases, such as the front of the elbows and wrists, backs of knees, face and scalp and around the neck.
+- Red and inflamed skin.
+(The most commonly affected areas are next to skin creases, such as the front of the elbows and wrists, backs of knees, face and scalp and around the neck.
 However, any areas of skin may be affected.
-The face is commonly affected in babies with atopic eczema.
+The face is commonly affected in babies with atopic eczema.)